Adderbury: History

 Adderbury is an ancient village, with reference to Æthelstan granting land here to the Bishop of Winchester in 1014.

 Adderbury is noted for the many honey-coloured limestone cottages and houses in the older parts of the village.
 East Adderbury's manor house is 16th-century and features diamond-patterned brick chimney-stacks.
 The Grange, also in East Adderbury, was built by John Bloxham of Banbury for Sir Thomas Cobb, first Baronet of Banbury, in 1684.

 Near St Mary's Parish Church is a tithe barn that was built for New College, Oxford.
 In the 1970s Jennifer Sherwood dated it mainly to the 14th century but English Heritage dates the earliest parts of the building to 1422.
 The walls are of ashlar marlstone and the roof is of Stonesfield slate.
 In the 17th century the barn was reduced to its present length of five bays and partly rebuilt.
 In about 1877 it was altered for Lawrence Palk, 1st Baron Haldon.
 The barn has similarities with tithe barns at Swalcliffe and Upper Heyford, both of which were also built for New College early in the 15th century.
 Because of its post-Medieval alterations it is only a Grade II listed building.

 Major Larnach of Adderbury House's horse Jeddah won the Epsom Derby at odds of 100–1 and also won at Ascot.
-The Major paid for the building of the Village Institute which opened in 1898 and has been the setting of countless village events, ranging from early instruction and sewing meetings to the present-day activities.
+The Major paid for the building of the Village Institute which opened in 1898.